axibase/atsd-use-cases/research/hawaii-prices/README.md

 ![HawaiiIslands](./images/HawaiiIslands.png)

-To briefly demonstrate our capabilities, let us compare Diesel prices at Honolulu, Wailuku, and Hilo with the Residential electricity rates at their respective corresponding islands (Oahu, Maui, Hawaii).
+To briefly demonstrate our capabilities, compare Diesel prices at Honolulu, Wailuku, and Hilo with the Residential electricity rates at their respective corresponding islands (Oahu, Maui, Hawaii).

 ![Figure 10](./images/Figure10.png)